What is Sinuva and how is it used?

-The SINUVA Sinus Implant (Figure 1) is loaded into a Delivery System and placed in the ethmoid sinus under endoscopic visualization.
-The SINUVA Sinus Implant is made from bioabsorbable polymers designed to gradually soften over time.
+The recommended dosage is one SINUVA Sinus Implant (1350 mcg of mometasone furoate) placed in an ethmoid sinus [see DOSAGE AND ADMINISTRATION].
 The SINUVA Sinus Implant may be left in the sinus to gradually release the corticosteroid over 90 days.
-Remove the SINUVA Sinus Implant by 90 days or earlier at the physician's discretion using standard surgical instruments.
+Remove the SINUVA Sinus Implant by 90 days or earlier at the physician's discretion [see DOSAGE AND ADMINISTRATION].

 Health Care Provider Training